logoPROFESSIONAL VERSION

 • Ruptured bladder or urachus leading to uroperitoneum is common in neonatal foals.

-• The earlier that surgical correction can be done, the less severe are plasma electrolyte abnormalities and volume of urine accumulating in the peritoneal space, both of which make successful preoperative medical management easier.
+• The earlier that surgical correction can be performed, the less severe are plasma electrolyte abnormalities and volume of urine accumulating in the peritoneal space.

-• Sick neonatal foals that are persistently recumbent are also at risk of developing a ruptured bladder, and an indwelling urinary catheter may be needed to prevent this complication.
+• Sick neonatal foals that are persistently recumbent are also at risk of developing a ruptured bladder, and an indwelling urinary catheter might be needed to prevent this complication.

 For More Information

-• Also see pet health content regarding uroperitoneum in foals.
+• Also see pet owner content regarding uroperitoneum in foals.

 quizzes_lightbulb_red